Welcome to the website of the Plymouth Astronomical Society (PAS)

 Based in Plymouth, Devon, UK - we are a local society that holds meetings every month to enable like minded space enthusiasts to socialise and share our interest!

-Society meetings are normally held on the second Friday of each month from September to July and are free for members (See how to become a member on our Join Us Page).
-Visitors are very welcome (£3 at the door) - Please bring cash, change preferred, we have no card payment facilities.
+Society Speaker meetings are normally held on the second Friday of each month from September to July and are free for members (See how to become a member on our Join Us Page).
+Visitors are very welcome (£3 at the door) - Membership is only £20 -

 All these meetings will be from 7.30 - 9.30pm in our normal room on the Plymouth University campus, Room - Rolle 002 (Ground floor).